Christina5P/Mindful-Rise/README.md

 </details>
 ## 404 error
-I have included an 404-page for more personal interaction and more clear you still are in Mindful Rise community, but there is an error.
-From this page, its easy to go back with a link.
+A custom 404-page is included for a more personal interaction, ensuring users remain within the Mindful Rise community even when an error occurs.
+A link is provided to easily return to the previous page.
 ![Screenshot of error404](static/img_readme/error404.png)

 ### Favicon
-I created a favicon that is a logo in head, customized to my blogsite
+A custom favicon, designed as a logo, is included in the head section of the blog site.

 ![Screenshot of favicon](static/img_readme/favicon.png)

 ### Cookies
-As a step of best practices from lighthouse, I have implemented cookie consent to inform user of cookies.
+As a best practice from Lighthouse, I implemented a cookie consent to inform users about the use of cookies.
-I choosed cokie libary Cookie Consent by Insites, which I think it´s the easiest way to implement.
+I chose the Cookie Consent library by Insites for its ease of implementation.

 ![Screenshot of cookies](static/img_readme/cookies.png)